 The Live Music You’ll Discover

-One of my personal favourite things about Dublin is its amazing amount of live music you’ll find in nearly all the pubs.
+One of my personal favourite things about Dublin is the amazing amount of live music you’ll find in nearly all of the pubs.
 There is just something special about sitting in an Irish pub, enjoying a drink and listening to some great live acts.

-From traditional folk music to singer-songwriters you’ll find it all here and it will usually end with everyone have a sing-song and having the craic (the Irish word for fun).
-If this alone doesn’t make you want to visit Dublin then there’s something wrong.
+From traditional folk music to up and coming singer-songwriters you’ll find it all here and it will usually end with everyone have a sing-song and having the craic (the Irish word for fun).
+If this alone doesn’t make you want to visit Dublin then we’re not sure what will!

 Surrounded by Amazing parks